fybrik/fybrik/docs/IsolationNetworkPolicies.md

 # Isolation

-_**Note:**_ below we start with Network Polices as an isolation method, lather we will add another methods.
+_**Note:**_ below we start with Network Polices as an isolation method, later we will add another methods.

 ## Introduction